 Research & Academic Activities

-Dr. Di Ieva is an Associate Professor of Neuroanatomy and Neurosurgery.
+A/Prof Di Ieva is an Associate Professor of Neuroanatomy and Neurosurgery.
 He has published more than 100 peer-reviewed articles, 2 books, and several book chapters and won 5 international awards in Neurosurgery and Neurosciences.
 Moreover, he is a peer-reviewer for several international scientific and surgical journals.
-Dr. Di Ieva’s primary research interests are in neuroanatomy, neuroimaging and computational neurosciences, focused on the application of advanced computer-based analyses in the field of the clinical neurosciences.
+A/Prof Di Ieva’s primary research interests are in neuroanatomy, neuroimaging and computational neurosciences, focused on the application of advanced computer-based analyses in the field of the clinical neurosciences.
 The main aims of his researches are finding new indicators of disease (diagnostic, prognostic and therapeutic biomarkers), which may be useful in the clinical setting to the benefit of patients affected by neurological and neurosurgical diseases.
-Dr. Di Ieva leads a translational multidisciplinary collaboration of several scientists and physicians from different disciplines, and he was the Editor and main author of an innovative textbook, the “Fractal Geometry of the Brain” (Springer, New York, 2016).
+A/Prof Di Ieva leads a translational multidisciplinary collaboration of several scientists and physicians from different disciplines, and he was the Editor and main author of an innovative textbook, the “Fractal Geometry of the Brain” (Springer, New York, 2016).

-Dr. Di Ieva has organised national and international workshops and trained several registrars and post-specialisation fellows, medical and undergraduate students, PhD and post-doc candidates in several countries, including Australia, USA and Canada, in the fields of surgery, neuroanatomy and research.
+A/Prof Di Ieva has organised national and international workshops and trained several registrars and post-specialisation fellows, medical and undergraduate students, PhD and post-doc candidates in several countries, including Australia, USA and Canada, in the fields of surgery, neuroanatomy and research.
 He is involved in medical device innovation, patenting and trialling new surgical devices that will improve surgery and patients’ outcome.

-Dr. Di Ieva’s academic mission is to continue research and teaching, collaborating in scientific and clinical projects in a translational and multidisciplinary way, with the final goal of advancing medicine to improve patients’ quality of life worldwide.
+A/Prof Di Ieva’s academic mission is to continue research and teaching, collaborating in scientific and clinical projects in a translational and multidisciplinary way, with the final goal of advancing medicine to improve patients’ quality of life worldwide.
 He is always very keen to brainstorm with people who love to think outside of the box.
 Any students and researchers are welcome to join him in any collaboration.